aulianza/aulianza/README.md

 - ⚛️ I'm currently diving into the world of [React](https://reactjs.org) and [Next.js](https://nextjs.org).
 - ♻️ I'm on the lookout for collaboration opportunities in open source projects related to React.
 - 💬 Feel free to ask me anything related to React, styling, or anything.
-- 📫 You can reach out to me directly through [Telegram](https://t.me/aulianza).
 - 😄 Pronouns: he/him